9 The Language Tree

 There also seems to have been a PIE myth about a hero slaying a serpent, often with multiple heads.
 The PIE-root was “hegwhent hogwhim” (“he killed the serpent,” with “hogwhis” meaning serpent), which in Avestan became “janat azim” and in Sanskrit “ahann ahim.”
 With a substituted verb, it became “kteine hophin” in Greek and with a new noun, it became “illuyanka kwenta” among the Hittites.
 [54]

-In the Gathas, Zarathustra is described as in competition with other poet-sacrificers, whom he rejects as false prophets.
-Interestingly, he used the word “kawi” for the bad poet-prophets, which in Sanskrit (“kavi”) came to have a positive connotation (it is related to the PIE-root “skeu,” meaning “to see,” and to the English word “to show”).
+In the Gathas, Zarathustra presents himself as a conscious creator of a new faith, which he calls “the religion of mine that I am to perfect.”
+Common among Indo-European peoples, he saw himself as a poet-prophet (a “arashi,” related to the Sanskrit word “rishi”).
+But Zarathustra wanted something different.
+He presented himself in competition with other poets who practiced the traditional Indo-Iranian religion he grew up with.
+He even rejected them as false prophets.
+Interestingly, he used the word “kawi” for these “bad” poet-prophets, which in Sanskrit (“kavi”) came to have a positive connotation (it is related to the PIE-root “skeu,” meaning “to see,” and to the English word “to show”).
 We see this reversal of terms also in the Avestan and Sanskrit words for “gods” and “demons.”
-For the Zoroastrians, gods were called “ahura,” while the demons were called “daeva.”
+For the Zoroastrians, gods were called “ahura,” while demons were called “daeva” (related to the Latin word “deus,” meaning “god,” the Indian god Dyaus, and the Greek god Zeus).
 In India, this is the other way around.
-Here the gods are called “deva,” and the demons are called “asura” (although the oldest hymns of the Rig Veda also mention good asuras and even the important gods Indra and Agni are called asuras at this early stage).
-Quite shockingly, the Young Avesta even explicitly names various important Indian gods among the demons, including Indra and the Nasatyas.
+Here the gods are called “deva,” and the demons are called “asura (although the oldest hymns of the Rig Veda also mention good asuras and even the important gods Indra and Agni are called asuras at this early stage).
+Quite shockingly, the Young Avesta even explicitly names various important Indian gods among the demons, including the thunder god Indra and the twin charioteer gods called the Nasatyas.
 This swap in names might reflect an early conflict between the Indian and Avestan clans.
+The god of contracts Mithra and the wind god Vayu, who also appear in the Vedas, are also mentioned in these later Avestan texts, but are regarded positively.

 Ahura Mazda engendered Order, established the road of the sun and of the stars, started the phases of the moon, held the earth down below and the heavens above, established the water and the plants […] established light and darkness, sleep and wakefulness, […] dawn, noon, and evening. […] Ahura Mazda fashioned the milk-giving cow, which makes happiness.”
 [55]